A spectacular Music City sunset

 - Nashville (BNA)

-There are hosts of attractions that have made Music City famous, such as the ultimate country music venue the Grand Ole Opry and the world-renowned Country Music Hall of Fame® and Museum.
-The Johnny Cash Museum houses the most comprehensive collection of Johnny Cash artifacts in the world.
-The Musicians Hall of Fame and Museum honors musicians – from stars to studio players – who represent all genres of music and features the very instruments used to record some of music’s greatest hits.
+Many unique attractions call Nashville home, with new exhibits and offerings always in the works.
+Start with the attractions that reflect Music City’s claim to fame, such as the legendary music venue the Grand Ole Opry and the world-renowned Country Music Hall of Fame® and Museum.
+Visit Historic RCA Studio B to see where world-renowned artists – like Elvis Presley, Charley Pride, Dolly Parton and more – recorded so many hit songs that the studio became known as Nashville's “Home of 1,000 Hits.”
+The Musicians Hall of Fame & Museum honors musicians – from stars to studio players – who represent all genres of music and features the very instruments used to record some of music’s greatest hits.
+Nashville recently celebrated the opening of the National Museum of African American Music, which is dedicated to preserving and celebrating the music genres created, influenced and inspired by African Americans.

 Contact the Travel Trade Team